 14. Puya– wow

-For now these are some common day-to-day words that I picked up.
-I will keep posting as my knowledge of El Salvadorian Spanish expands.
+For now these are some word commonly used day-to-day that I picked up.
+I will keep posting as my knowledge of El Salvadorian Spanish word expands.
 Here is another few words:

 15. De Choto– for free